 I have never thought of myself as a very courageous person.
 On the contrary, there are heaps of things that I’m scared of, that make me so nervous I just want to hide away or become invisible.
 I’m naturally shy and don’t feel confident in a lot of social situations.
 I’m nervous about approaching people, and about speaking in front of groups.
 I get stomach

 Travelling is not a privilege of the extroverted, and neither should it be.
 I have never considered not doing a trip only because I happen to be a quiet person.
-What I have done, however, more often than I should, is wonder whether my travels were in any way lacking compared to those of an extrovert.
-I have heard many accounts of people
+What I have done, however, more often than I should, is wonder whether my introvert travel style was lacking in any way lacking compared to that of an extrovert.
+Are parties a mandatory